Nine New York City FC Players Called up for International Duty in October

 - Nine New York City FC Players Called up for International Duty in October - New York City FC

+- Obed Vargas Voted Number One on 2025 MLS 22 Under 22 List - Seattle Sounders FC

-- Messi, Alba and Allende Named to MLS Team of the Matchday - Inter Miami CF
+- Academy Product Noah Allen Named to 2025 22 Under 22 Presented by BODYARMOR - Inter Miami CF

-- LA Galaxy First Team, Academy Players Called up for Men's National Team Training Camps - LA Galaxy

-- Rafael Cabral Named to Team of the Week - Real Salt Lake
+- Colorado Rapids Homegrown Darren Yapi Named to 2025 MLS 22 Under 22 Class - Colorado Rapids

+- Charlotte FC Forward Idan Toklomati Named to Major League Soccer's 22 Under 22 List for 2025 Season - Charlotte FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.